 - In-person interviews are prefered, with phone interviews as an acceptable alternative.
 Email interviews are heavily discouraged, and are only allowed if it is the only way in which a reporter may contact their source due to distance or time constraints.

-- Due to personal preference, a reporter may choose to either transcribe by hand or record an interview with a source.
+- Reporters may choose to either transcribe by hand or record an interview with a source.
 Recording increases the accuracy of quotes and is encouraged for all reporters.
 Though a reporter is legally allowed to record an interview without source consent as long as the recorder is out in the open and the reporter clearly identified themself as a reporter, Mustang News encourages reporters to ask before recording out of respect for sources.

 - Interviews can range anywhere between five minutes to an hour depending on the topics being discussed.
-If you are under a time constraint, inform the reporter from the start so they can organize their questions to fit.
-If a reporter says an interview will last a certain amount of time, and you realize during the interview that it is lasting longer, you have the right to inform the reporter you only have time for one more question.
+If you are under a time constraint, inform the reporter from the start so they can organize their questions.
+If an interview exceeds the amount of time the reporter communicated, you have the right to inform the reporter you only have time for one more question.
 We respect your time, and appreciate you taking the time out of your day to speak with us, so any special time requirements you have should be taken into the utmost account.

 - Reporters will generally ask for specific details regarding the topic of the article.
 If you are unclear of exact details, feel free to let the reporter know you do not have that information at that time.
 If possible, assure the reporter you will email them the correct information as soon as you can, and then make sure to follow up.

 - Reporters may also be in contact after the initial interview to fact check some information they garnered from you.
 This is to ensure that all information in the article is accurate.
-Please make sure to respond in a timely fashion because most days the reporter is on a deadline and needs to have that information in before the story goes to print.
-This is also the time when reporters will send you quotes to check if you requested them.
+Please respond in a timely fashion.
+Reporters are on a deadline.
+After the interview and if requested, reporters may send you quotes to review.

-- Once the article is published, if you notice any errors or misquotations, please contact Mustang News so we can solve the problem quickly.
+- Once the article is published, if you notice any errors or misquotations, please contact Mustang News so we can resolve the problem quickly.

 The following is a code of ethics upheld by the Society of Professional Journalists — a national journalism organization.
 Here at Mustang News, we strive to uphold this code at every juncture.